-With Hedia’s easy-to-use logbook you get all your important diabetes data logged.
+With HDA’s easy-to-use logbook, you get all your important diabetes data logged.

 One thing is for sure – data doesn’t lie.
 With a well-organized diabetes logbook, you get insights on your patterns and how you’re doing.
 It can be really confusing to take stock of how you’re doing – and to understand the overall picture of your wellbeing.

 And honestly, sometimes you probably just don’t feel like you have the time.

 Well, with Hedia Diabetes Assistant (HDA), we hope the logbook will help you a great deal along the way.
 Also, you’ll have the necessary data to send your blood sugar records, if you need reimbursement or some other sort of financial coverage.

 2) Take back control of your diabetes

 You know as well as us, that diabetes can invade your private headspace!